leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 It also helps programmers understand the parts of the program in isolation from each other, because there cannot be hidden state changes that create subtle coupling between components.

 This model of side effects is quite similar to how the overall aggregate of the Lean language, its compiler, and its run-time system (RTS) work.
-Primitives in the run-time system implement all the basic effects.
+Primitives in the run-time system, written in C, implement all the basic effects.
 When running a program, the RTS invokes the `main` action, which returns new `IO` actions to the RTS for execution.
 The RTS executes these actions, delegating to the user's Lean code to carry out computations.
 From the internal perspective of Lean, programs are free of side effects, and `IO` actions are just descriptions of tasks to be carried out.
-From the external perspective of the program's user, there is a layer of side effects that create an interface to the rest of the program.
+From the external perspective of the program's user, there is a layer of side effects that create an interface to the program's core logic.

 ## Real-World Functional Programming

 The other useful way to think about side effects in Lean is by considering `IO` actions to represent functions that take the entire world as an argument, and return a value paired with a new world.
 In this case, reading a line of text from standard input _is_ a pure function, because a different world is provided as an argument each time.
-Writing a line of text to standard output is a pure function, because the world that the function returns is different that he one it began with.
+Writing a line of text to standard output is a pure function, because the world that the function returns is different from the one that it began with.
 Programs do need to be careful to never re-use the world, nor to fail to return a new world—this would amount to time travel or the end of the world, after all.
 Careful abstraction boundaries can make this style of programming safe.
 If every primitive `IO` action accepts one world and returns a new one, and they can only be combined with tools that preserve this invariant, then the problem cannot occur.